27410/27410-group-assigment-12/README.md

 Our project is organized into different folders and notebooks.

-Our analysis of the GSM is found in "Notebooks" folder.

-The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the main folder.

-Pictures used in the report are stored in the "Figures" folder.

-Our analysis of the GSM is in the numbered notebooks in the Notebooks folder.
+Our analysis of the GSM can be found in the numbered jupyter notebooks in the "Notebooks" directory.

-The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the Notebooks folder.
+The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the "Notebooks" directory.

-Pictures used in the report are stored in the folder Figures.
+Pictures used in the report are stored in the "Figures" directory.

-The models are found in the "Models" folder.
+The GSM models for Streptomyces coelicolor can be found in the "Models" directory.

 Requirements.txt lists all Python libraries that our notebooks depend on.
-The requirements should be runned like: pip install -r requirements.txt
+The requirements can be installed with the command: pip install -r requirements.txt